Official-MoonDao/docusaurus/docs/constitution.md

 Once members have been removed they have to handover key information and assets required for proper MoonDAO operations (passwords, etc.).

-### 4.3 Appeal Process
+### 4.3 Arbitration Process

-Every MoonDAO Member has the right to appeal removal from official channels of communication.
-After being removed, members may submit an appeal after 14 days have passed.
-Appeals will be reviewed by seven randomly selected Senate members, and through a majority vote they can decide whether the action should be reversed.
+Every MoonDAO Member has the right to appeal enforcement actions.
+After enforcement, members may submit an appeal within 30 days to info@moondao.com.
+Appeals will be reviewed by seven randomly selected Senate members, and through a simple majority vote they can decide whether the action should be reversed.

-In general, removals are intended to be temporary.
+In general, enforcement actions are intended to be temporary.
 The community may forgive members, and apologies go a long way.

 ## <ins>5.
 Amendment</ins>

-A proposal to amend the constitution can be made by a Senate member, and ratified by the MoonDAO Proposal Process, with a threshold higher than 80% of Senate majority and 80% of Member House majority.
+A proposal to amend the constitution can be made by a Senate member, and ratified by the MoonDAO Proposal Process, with a threshold higher than 80% of the Senate majority and 80% of Member House majority.
 With a quorum of 80% in the Senate, and ten day voting period in the Member House.

+### 5.1 Coming into forace and transition period

+Amendments of the Constitution will go into effect immediately after they are approved by the MoonDAO community by Amendment of the Constitution, as outlined in Section 5.
+There will be a three month Transition Period after the amendment is approved during which MoonDAO Members have the right to opt-out of the community by selling their governance tokens or if they are not able to sell their governance tokens they may notify the DAO in writing to info@moondao.com with their wallet address and indicating they want to opt-out.
+Three months after the amendment is passed, the change is binding and existing members are deemed to consent.